lidyakidanework-png/aws.iam.rbac.security.lab/README.md

 | Emily | Sales    | Sales     | AWS Managed ReadOnlyAccess |
 | Mike | Finance   | Finance   | Billing Access |

-This design demonstartes the principle of least privilege by assigning usersonly the permissions required for their role whenever possible.
+This design demonstartes the principle of least privilege by assigning users only the permissions required for their role whenever possible.